-- 1. Preservation and rehabilitation work done to the exterior of a certified historic residential structure; - 2.
-Repair and stabilization of historic structural systems; - 3.
-Restoration of historic plaster; - 4.
-Energy efficient measures such as insulation in the attic or crawlspace, storm windows, storm doors, weather stripping, solar energy systems, and geothermal heat pumps; - 5.
+- 3. Restoration of historic plaster; 16 - 4.
+Energy efficient measures such as insulation in the attic or crawlspace, storm windows, storm doors, weather stripping, solar energy systems, and geothermal heat pumps;17 - 5.
 Repairs or rehabilitation of heating, air-conditioning, or ventilating systems; - 6.
-Repairs or rehabilitation of electrical or plumbing systems; and - 7.
+Repairs or rehabilitation of electrical or plumbing systems; 18 and - 7.
 Architectural and engineering fees.